 Go to the Applications view.

 Quick search lets you search your environment for any design object except documents and groups.
-This search is available anywhere in Appian Designer where the header bar is visible.
+This search is available anywhere in Appian Designer, except for the process modeler, where the header bar is visible.

 To quickly search for an object in your environment: